 Sounds good, but what if you need to focus on a pair of windows?
 If so, you can still make use of MacOS’s full-screen mode for windows and apps.
 All you need to do is click and drag.

 Note: The desktop juggling I’m about to describe will make a lot more sense once you wrap your brain around Mission Control, a Mac feature that gives you a bird’s-eye view of all your windows and desktops.
 If you don’t quite have a grip on Mission Control, read all about it here, then come on back.

-The first step: open the two windows you’ll be using on the same desktop.
-(You can open each window in different desktop “spaces” if you like, but let’s use the same desktop for simplicity’s sake.)
+Open the two windows you’ll be using on the same desktop.
+You can open each window in different desktop “spaces” if you like, but let’s use the same desktop for simplicity’s sake.

-Back to your second window?
-Once you are, activate Mission Control again, then drag that second window on top of the first (and now full-screen) window.
+Once you are back to your second window, activate Mission Control again, then drag that second window on top of the first (and now full-screen) window.

 When you so, you’ll see a “+” sign appear on the left or right side of the full-screen desktop, depending on which side of the desktop you’re dragging the window over.
 Pick a side, release the mouse to drop the window in place, then click your new dual-view, full-screen desktop to zoom in.

 To revert one or both of your full-screen windows back into a regular window, just click the little green button in the corner of either window.